ghc-proposals/ghc-proposals/proposals/0000-local_quantifiers.rst

 Costs and Drawbacks
 -------------------

-We expect the implementation and maintenance costs of ``ForuniqueQuantifier`` is medium difficulty.
+We expect the implementation and maintenance costs of ``LocalQuantifiers`` has medium difficulty.

 Alternatives